eloicasamayor/myshop/README.md

 ```

 ## Authentication
-In flutter we use Tokens to admin the authentication of users.
-When a user logs in, a token is generated on the server with an algorithm and a private key only known by the server.
-So the token can't be faked.
+In flutter we use **Tokens** to admin the authentication of users.
+When a user logs in, a token is generated on the server with an algorithm and a private key only known by the server, so the token can't be faked.
 This token is a long string that is sent to the app and stored on de device.
 It is stored in the "hard drive", and that allow us to keep the token when the app restarts.
 In the server it's defined certain endpoints whereas the request must have a token attached, and it won't respond if it is the valid token.